-I am a criminal defence lawyer at Hicks Adams LLP, a Toronto based full service criminal trials and appeals firm.
+I am a criminal defence and prison law lawyer, practicing in the Greater Toronto and Hamilton areas.
 Raised in a marginalized community in Toronto, I have a long history of working alongside vulnerable populations.
 Fair and equitable application of the law is of the utmost importance to me.

 I am the owner/operator of both The Limin Coconut and High Society Supper Club catering and special events company in Hamilton, Ontario.
 I have spent over a decade advocating for social justice issues as a social worker in the city of Detroit, Michigan.
 Having had many family members who were victims of the war on drugs I decided to focus my advocacy efforts within and around the cannabis industry.

-I am a social entrepreneur, community builder, and experience creator.
+I am a passion and social enterprise coach, community builder, and experience creator.

 I have managed social enterprises through the Centre for Social Innovation Regent Park and the Native Women’s Resource Centre.
 My passion is working on solutions to intractable social issues and believe that the booming cannabis industry in Canada has the potential to serve all, not just the few.

 Director of Fundraising & Partnership